 Trial-Level Legal Strategy

-Served as legal issues counsel at 35 jury trials since 2011 in federal and state trial courts in New York, Florida, Massachusetts, West Virginia and New Mexico.
+Served as legal issues counsel at 38 jury trials since 2011 in federal and state trial courts in New York, Florida, Massachusetts, West Virginia, Hawaii and New Mexico.
 Responsible for briefing and arguing motions in limine, dispositive motions, for-cause challenges to prospective jurors, exhibit objections, jury instructions, directed verdict motions and post-trial motions.

-Responsible for legal strategy, motions practice, jury instructions and issue preservation in connection with several other recent and upcoming trials in Oregon, California, New York, New Jersey, Massachusetts, Florida, New Hampshire, Connecticut, New Mexico, Hawaii and Missouri, including multiple punitive damages retrials and several mass and class actions.
+Responsible for legal strategy, motions practice, jury instructions and issue preservation in connection with dozens of other trials in the above jurisdictions, plus Oregon, California, New Jersey, New Hampshire, Connecticut and Missouri, including multiple punitive damages retrials and several mass and class actions.

 Criminal Matters